MarwanAbdellah/Potholes_detection_YOLOv11/README.md

 - 📦 Dataset labeled and exported via **Roboflow** in YOLO format
 - 🧠 Custom training using **Ultralytics YOLO**
 - 📈 Real-time inference support on images, folders, and videos
-- 💾 Save and visualize predictions programmatically (no cv2 needed)
+- 💾 Save and visualize predictions programmatically

 ---